-Case Study Category Funding source

-3. BetterPoints Software CRSTS
+Case Study Category Funding source 3.
+BetterPoints Software CRSTS

-What does this look like?
 BetterPoints uses an app to let people record local trips and redeem rewards.
-Sheffield residents, and anyone who studies or works in the city, can earn Earn rewards.
-Win prizes.

-rewards for recording journeys made by walking, cycling, wheeling or taking the bus, tram or train.
+Sheffield residents, and anyone who studies or works in the city, can earn rewards for recording journeys made by walking, cycling, wheeling or taking the bus, tram or train.
 It offers local, inclusive incentives, and links with other supports (such as walking and cycling route improvements), to encourage people to make active, sustainable journeys.
 Rewards help create new healthy habits, good for the individual and the city.